RudrajitDawn/neo4j/README.md

           "messages": []
       }
       ```
+For computing the required instances, one can set the depth value inside the input json.
+It actually decides how far to follow relations from starting nodes.
+For example if depth value is 0, then only the required instances of starting nodes will be changed.
+No relation will be followed.
+If the depth value is 1, then the nodes directly attached to starting nodes will be updated.
+Just test with two or three examples to understand properly.
+To follow entire path, one can give some large value like 100 (not too large).
+\
 One can use these methods any number of time.
 Like one create new services and apis and relations after first time using the same methods.
+\
+If some message comes like "Request timeout." after doing everything correct.
+One can just restart the server(means terminate the program in terminal and again run ```python3 main.py```).
+It can also happen for giving large value of depth.